zuri-training/Team-65-Favicon-gen/README.md

   * javascript

 ## To run the app locally on you computer, follow the following instructions:
+1. Using Postrges, create a database with the Username, Database name, Password and Port included in the .env file
-1. Clone the repository's main branch to your local machine
+2. Clone the repository's main branch to your local machine
-1. Inside the folder of your local clone, open a terminal and create a virtual environment by running `virtualenv .venv`
+3. Inside the folder of your local clone, open a terminal and create a virtual environment by running `virtualenv .venv`
 1. Next pip install all the requirements by running `pip install -r requirements.txt`